Academic Enrichment Fund

 - Academic Enrichment Fund Committee members are not eligible to apply.

 Note: The funds are not intended to support the research of established investigators.
 An individual who does not meet one or more of these criteria may serve as project “mentor,” provided the independent nature of the principal investigator’s project are clearly delineated in a supporting letter to accompany the application.

 Have questions?
-Review the Frequently Asked Questions section in the AEF Application Packet (DOC).
+Review the Frequently Asked Questions section in the AEF Application Packet (DOCX).